 Apartment Intercom System with Door Release

-Most apartment intercom systems come with ability to release the door.
+Most apartment intercom systems come with the ability to release the door.
 All the intercoms we covered today have the ability to open doors.
 They often work with existing electronic door locks, by sending a relay switch signal to release the door for a few seconds, and let the visitor into the building.

 How can I get my Apartment Intercom System Repaired?